jpalanco/solrj-jdbc-testing/README.md

 For one of the following do `docker-compose up -d ITEM`

 * dbvisualizer
+  * Note: before running the `X11_DISPLAY` environment variable must be set
+* squirrelsql
-  * Note: before running dbvisualizer the X11_DISPLAY environment variable must be set
+  * Note: before running the `X11_DISPLAY` environment variable must be set
 * rstudio (port 8787)
 * zeppelin (port 8080)